Point Howard: Pre-European settlement

 Māori were first associated with the Eastern Bays around 1400.
 The Wellington area (Whanganui-a-Tara) was occupied by Ngati Tara around 800 years ago and they were in turn supplanted by Ngāti Ira and their Rangitāne allies connected to the Ngati Kahungunu whose lands stretched into Wairarapa and Hawke's Bay.
 Between 1820 and 1840 they competed for control of the land with Ngāti Mutunga and Ngāti Toa from North Taranaki and after losing several battles the Ngāti Toa supported the iwi of Ngāti Tama and Ngāti Rangatahi in their occupation of lands around the Hutt Valley.
 By 1840 Ngati Toa Rangitira was the dominant iwi in the Wellington region.
 During this period the Eastern Bays were sparsely inhabited and primarily used as fishing grounds.
-The major Māori pā in the area was at Waiwhetu and land access to the eastern bays was by a steep track which ran up the long sloping ridge named Ngaumatau ('bite of the fishhook') by Ngati Ira.
+The major Māori pā in the area was at Waiwhetu and land access to the eastern bays was by a steep track which ran up the long sloping ridge named Ngaumatau ('bite of the fishhook') by Ngāti Ira.
 Te Atiawa chief Puakawa was killed in his garden at Ngaumatau shortly after the arrival of European settlers in the ship Tory in 1839.